thlucas1/homeassistant_blueprints/soundtouchplus/nowplaying_advertisement_muteon.md

 Use this blueprint to automatically mute the volume of a SoundTouch media player when the currently playing source starts playing an advertisement.

-This blueprint should be used in conjunction with the [SoundTouch NowPlaying Advertisement UnMute]() blueprint, which unmutes the media player when the advertisement is done playing.
+This blueprint should be used in conjunction with the [SoundTouch NowPlaying Advertisement MuteOff](./nowplaying_advertisement_muteoff) blueprint, which unmutes the media player when the advertisement is finished playing.

 # How It Works